sketchgit-db/chess/README.md

 A `TypeScript` and `WebSockets` based implementation of the game of chess

+Note
-_Note - A `Firebase RealTime Database` stores moves and result of each completed game (For analysis purposes)_
+  - A `Firebase RealTime Database` stores the **moves** and **result** of each **completed game**
+  - The above data is collected solely for the purpose of analysis and ensuring robustness of the game
+  - No other user data (such as name of the player, cookies etc.) are collected by the application

 ## Access on the web